-A.R.S. § 43-1022(11): The amount by which the adjusted basis of all property held for the production of income and sold or otherwise disposed of during the taxable year other than depreciable property used in a trade or business, computed pursuant to title 43 and the income tax act of 1954, as amended, exceeds the adjusted basis of such property computed pursuant to the IRC.
+A.R.S. § 43-1022(7): The amount by which the adjusted basis of all property held for the production of income and sold or otherwise disposed of during the taxable year other than depreciable property used in a trade or business, computed pursuant to title 43 and the income tax act of 1954, as amended, exceeds the adjusted basis of such property computed pursuant to the internal revenue code.